OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 Looking at these two _traces_ that Frida _lefts behind_, you might already imagine that detecting those would be a trivial task.
 And actually, so trivial will be bypassing that detection.
 But things can get much more complicated.
 The following table shortly presents a set of some typical Frida detection methods and a short discussion on their effectiveness.

-> Some of the following detection methods are presented in the article ["The Jiu-Jitsu of Detecting Frida" by Berdhard Mueller](http://www.vantagepoint.sg/blog/90-the-jiu-jitsu-of-detecting-frida "The Jiu-Jitsu of Detecting Frida").
+> Some of the following detection methods are presented in the article ["The Jiu-Jitsu of Detecting Frida" by Berdhard Mueller](https://web.archive.org/web/20181227120751/http://www.vantagepoint.sg/blog/90-the-jiu-jitsu-of-detecting-frida "The Jiu-Jitsu of Detecting Frida") (archived).
 Please refer to it for more details and for example code snippets.

 | Method | Description | Discussion |
 | --- | --- | --- |